apache/cloudstack-documentation/source/adminguide/networking/dynamic_static_routing.rst

 |dynamic-routing-as-number-ranges.png|

-Supported CloudStack API for operators to manage the AS number ranges and AS numbers are:
+Supported CloudStack APIs for operators to manage the AS number ranges and AS numbers are:

 - **createASNRange** : Creates a range of Autonomous Systems for BGP Dynamic Routing
 - **listASNRanges** : List Autonomous Systems Number Ranges